 top of page

 Rachel Louise Martin, PhD, is a historian and writer whose work has appeared in outlets like The Atlantic and Oxford American.
-The author of Hot, Hot Chicken, a cultural history of Nashville hot chicken, and A Most Tolerant Little Town, the forgotten story of the first school to attempt court-mandated desegregation in the wake of Brown v.
-Board, she is especially interested by the politics of memory and by the power of stories to illuminate why injustice persists in America today.
-She lives in Nashville, Tennessee.
+The author of Hot, Hot Chicken, a cultural history of Nashville hot chicken. her second book, A Most Tolerant Little Town, was named a New York Times Editor's Choice, one of the best books of the year by the New Yorker and the inaugural recipient of the Tennessee Book Award in Nonfiction.
+It told the forgotten story of the first school to attempt court-mandated desegregation in the wake of Brown v.
+Board.
+Rachel is especially interested by the politics of memory and by the power of stories to illuminate why injustice persists in America today.
+Her next book will be a biography of First Lady Rosalynn Carter.
+She lives in Nashville, Tennessee, and is the founding partner of Quill, Fork and Cork, a historic food and beverage consultating agency.

 My Story